 In as little as 10 minutes of cooking time, you can enjoy tender, sweet, and flavorful Instant Pot corn on the cob, perfect for serving at BBQs, potlucks, picnics, and more!
-Enjoy as-is, top with your topping of choice, or remove the kernels to serve in salads, tacos, alongside steaks and burgers, and more!
+Enjoy as-is, top with your topping of choice, or remove the kernels to serve in healthy Mexican street corn salad, tacos, alongside steaks and burgers, and more!

 Lightened up and perfect as a meal on it’s own or tasty side, this 20 minute healthy tuna pasta salad is a crowd pleaser.